exercism/v3/languages/csharp/exercises/concept/regular-expressions/.docs/instructions.md

 After a recent security review you have been asked to clean up the organisation's archived log files.

-All strings passed to the methods of guaranteed to be non-null and leading and trailing spaces are guaranteed to be removed.
+All strings passed to the methods are guaranteed to be non-null and leading and without trailing spaces.

 ### 1. Identify garbled log lines